With summer here, it seemed like a great time to repost this and add it to our list of summer activities for the kids.

 How do you know where to look?

-You will need a Geochacing membership to participate, it's free or, you can upgrade for $9.99 for a 3 month period.
+You will need a Geochacing membership to participate, it's free or, you can upgrade for $9.99 for a 3 month period or $29.99 for a year.
 The upgraded membership gives you access to special caches.
 I recommend you get the upgrade.
 I've found the caches that are free (especially those in town) are often very small, disturbed, not maintained or just plain missing.

 There's also a free app. or another $9.99 will get you an upgraded app.
 The app. turns your phone into a GPS and gets you on your way.
 Note: Both the free app and the paid app. work well, while the $9.99 app. does have some extra features, I found the free one to work fine but, for those that are really going to get into this fun hobby, you will probably want the upgrade.
 The upgrade includes added log features, easier navigation and better search and filter options.